M

 Making

-By doing things we learn something that we don't learn by reading about them.
+that we don't learn by reading about them.

-What is not done, remains undone.
+What is not done,

-have to like everything we do.
+We don't have to like everything we do.

 Some things just must be done.